jyro-io/osss/README.md

 To build the software, follow these steps:

 * The monitor application needs to be built first: `bash build_image.sh monitor`
-  * When you boot the monitor for the first time, make sure you skip the wifi connection as it's already configured.
 * Followed by the camera application: `bash build_image.sh camera`

 ## Building the hardware